-11. Provide documentation of acceptance or declination of the Hepatitis vaccine.

-12. Be supervised by a registered nurse.
+- 11. Provide documentation of acceptance or declination of the Hepatitis vaccine. - 12.
+Be supervised by a registered nurse.

-Payment may be made for the following personal care or similar services as follows: basic personal care, including bathing, grooming, assistance with toileting, or bed pan use; changing urinary drainage bags; assisting recipients with self-administered medications (aide may remind bur cannot administer the medication to the recipient); reading and recording temperature, pulse, and respiration; observing and documenting the recipient's status and verbally reporting to the RN or the case manager the findings immediately for emergency situations and within four hours for other situations; meal preparation in accordance with dietary guidelines and assistance with eating and feeding; tasks related to keeping the recipient's living areas in a condition that promotes the recipient's health, comfort, and safety; accompanying the recipient to medically-related appointments or place of employment; providing assistance at the recipient's place of employment; shopping for items to promote the recipient's nutritional status and other health needs; recording and reporting to the supervisory health professional and case manager any changes in the recipient's physical condition, behavior, or appearance; infection control; and accompanying the recipient to approved recreational activities.
+Payment may be made for the following personal care or similar services as follows: basic personal care, including bathing, grooming, assistance with toileting, or bed pan use; changing urinary drainage bags; assisting recipients with self-administered medications (aide may remind bur cannot administer the medication to the recipient); reading and recording temperature, pulse, and respiration; observing and documenting the recipients status and verbally reporting to the RN or the case manager the findings immediately for emergency situations and within four hours for other situations; meal preparation in accordance with dietary guidelines and assistance with eating and feeding; tasks related to keeping the recipients living areas in a condition that promotes the recipients health, comfort, and safety; accompanying the recipient to medically-related appointments or place of employment; providing assistance at the recipients place of employment; shopping for items to promote the recipients nutritional status and other health needs; recording and reporting to the supervisory health professional and case manager any changes in the recipients physical condition, behavior, or appearance; infection control; and accompanying the recipient to approved recreational activities.

 (b) A physician or Advanced Practice Nurse makes the determinations for the amount of personal care or similar services provided by a legally responsible individual in the form of a clinical and risk assessments, and an additional assessment form, which is used to assess the degree of assistance participants require.
-The determination of "extraordinary care" provided by a legally responsible individual exceeding the ordinary care that would be provided to a person without a disability of the same age is also made by a physician or an Advanced Practice Nurse.
+The determination of extraordinary care provided by a legally responsible individual exceeding the ordinary care that would be provided to a person without a disability of the same age is also made by a physician or an Advanced Practice Nurse.

 (c) The controls employed to ensure that payments are only made for services rendered include PCA service limitations.
 The limitations on the amount of PCA services for which payment may be made shall not exceed sixteen (16) hours per day, up to seven (7) days per week.
-Additional limitations include: PCA services shall not include the requirement of a skilled licensed professional; shall not include tasks performed by chore workers; shall be provided at place of employment, in transit, in residence, and available 7 days per week; shall not be provided in a hospital, nursing facility, intermediate care facility; or institution for mental disease; and when services rendered include two employees from the same agency for different services, all RN visits shall be coordinated so that the supervisory in-home RN visits are in accordance with waiver standards and supervisory RN visits are made by the same supervising RN at the same time.
+Additional limitations include: PCA services shall not include the requirement of a skilled licensed professional; shall not include tasks performed by chore aides; shall be available seven (7) days per week; shall be provided at place of employment, in transit, and in residence; and shall not be reimbursed if provided in a hospital, nursing facility, intermediate care facility, institution for mental disease, or assisted living facility.
+When different services are rendered by two employees from the same agency, all RN visits shall be coordinated so that the supervisory in-home RN visits are in accordance with waiver standards and supervisory RN visits are made by the same supervising RN at the same time.